XayHanmonty/videosimulation/README.md

 ```

 ## Future Enhancements
-1. Docker Support:
-• Containerize the server and client for deployment.
+1. Docker Support: Containerize the server and client for streamlined deployment and scaling.
-2. More APIs:
-• Add job IDs to simulate multiple concurrent translations.
+2. More APIs: Introduce job IDs to handle multiple concurrent translations.
-3. Automated Testing:
+3. Enhanced Logging: Add structured logging with log levels and external log management integration.
+4. Rate Limiting Improvements: Implement dynamic rate limits based on user roles or API keys.
+5. Advanced Error Handling: Add retry mechanisms and detailed error responses for client applications.
-• Integrate with Jest or Mocha for additional test cases.
+6. Automated Testing: Expand coverage with Jest or Mocha for unit, integration, and performance tests.
+7. Performance Metrics: Add Prometheus metrics and monitoring for API usage and latency tracking.
+8. Web Interface: Develop a frontend for visualizing and managing translation tasks.

 # Contributing
 ## 1.Fork the repository.